lyssphacker/talks/seminar-on-object-oriented-programming/seminar-on-object-oriented-programming.md

 ![slide4](slides/slide4.png)

-105:33yeah well it's complicated because I'll 105:41give you I'll give you a simple example 105:44and then maybe we can generalize it a 105:47little bit the motivation came from a 105:50couple of years ago of you know
-105:53wondering why it was so easy to program
-105:55in spreadsheets and wondering what 105:58spreadsheets would be like if there are 105:59more object oriented I've always thought 106:01of the spreadsheet cells as being almost 106:03an object and spreadsheet cells have
-106:06this nice characteristic that they they 106:09are these aren't they in other words the 106:13very act of writing the spreadsheet 106:15expression indicates to the rest of the 106:17spreadsheet system what your needs are
-106:19now usually they're pretty simple needs 106:21they're just I need to know the values
-106:23of so-and-so cells relative to where I I 106:26am but I got interested in generalizing 106:29that and started off with a spreadsheet 106:34system that I did in small talk that had
-106:38a spreadsheet optimizer that first
-106:41started off simply trying to look at 106:45places you wanted to get values from and 106:48building a propagation network rather
-106:49than executing every cell every for
+### Spreadsheets
+The motivation came from a couple of years ago  wondering why it was so easy to program in spreadsheets and wondering what spreadsheets would be like if there are more object oriented.
+I've always thought of the spreadsheet cells as being almost an object and spreadsheet cells have this nice characteristic that they are ...
+In other words the very act of writing the spreadsheet expression indicates to the rest of the spreadsheet system what your needs are.
+Now usually they're pretty simple needs.
+They're just, I need to know the values of so-and-so cells relative to where I am, but I got interested in generalizing that, and started off with a spreadsheet system that I did in Smalltalk that had a spreadsheet optimizer that first started off simply trying to look at places you wanted to get values from and building a propagation network rather than executing every cell every for every change.
+In this especially I think
-106:52every change in this especially I think 106:53most of you were aware that most 106:54spreadsheets today do not execute every 106:57cell there's a propagation network built
+106:53most of you were aware that most 106:54spreadsheets today do not execute every 106:57cell there's a propagation network built